 We need to raise £300k by 2020 to support at least 20 students through three years of study for which we welcome your philanthropic support.

-Your support will help to reduce the risk of losing those talented students so that they may fully engage in their course as it did with Ajen Limbu, pictured here.
+Your support will help to reduce the risk of losing these talented students so that they may fully engage in their course just like Ajen Limbu did, pictured here.

 Whether you're an engineering organisation or an individual with a passion for supporting talented students, we'd love to hear from you.